Assessment of the Impact of Land Use Change on Climate – Phase 2

 Benefits for adaptation

-Several climate change adaptation and mitigation measures involve changes in land use.
-This is particularly the case for urban planning, agricultural practices, tree planting and crops for bioenergy or carbon capture, as well as the restoration of natural ecosystems.
+Several climate change adaptation and mitigation measures involve changes in land use, including urban development, agricultural practices, planting trees or crops for bioenergy or carbon capture, and restoring natural ecosystems.
+This project will help society anticipate the regional climate impacts of such actions, such as changes in precipitation patterns and temperature extremes.

 Scientific publications